InvGate/winginx/README.rst

 New versions
 ------------

-In order to use newer versions of Nginx or NSSM you should edit the variables inside the makefile choosing the apropiate version number:
+In order to use newer versions of Nginx or NSSM you have to edit the variables inside the makefile choosing the apropiate version number:

 ::